glitchedgitz/cook/README.md

 1. Create an environment variable `COOK` =`Path of file` [How to setup up env variable?](https://www.schrodinger.com/kb/1842)
 3. Done, Run `cook -config`
-> Nore if you don't want to customize tool, then just don't set `COOK` in env variables.
+> Note: If you don't want to customize tool, then just don't set `COOK` in env variables.

 # Basic Permutation